Factbox: Effect of potential Mexico tariffs on U.S. companies

 The U.S. auto parts maker said if the Trump administration levied a 5% tariff on Mexican imports, it would cost the company $17 million per month.

-Company executives said Aptiv imports products worth a little over $3 billion a year from Mexico.
+Company executives said Aptiv imports products worth a little over $3 billion per year from Mexico.